black-wyvern-dev/MDS-Marketplace-Contract/README.md

 - `address` is the NFT mint address
 - `start_price` is the bidding start price
 - `min_increase` is the minimum increasing amount for the higer bidding
-- `end_date` is the auction end time as timestamp by second
+- `duration` is the auction period since started time by second
+- `reserve` if this is 1, then the auction is reserve to start from the first bid placed date.
+Default 0

 ### palce_bid
 Participate in auction with higher bidding as Buyer.